 URLS, Firewalls, and Ports

-TCP Port 443 is used between user workstations and your Cloud URL to access the Carousel user interface over the internet.
+TCP Port 443 needs to be open between user workstations and your Cloud URL to access the Carousel user interface over the internet.

-TCP Port 443 is used between your Media players and the Cloud URL.
+TCP Port 443 needs to be open between your Media players and your Cloud URL.

-This allows the players to be able to get on-demand content, alert content and channel change notifications from the Cloud.
-If web requests are blocked, changes may be delayed.
+This allows the players to be able to get on-demand content, alert content and channel change notifications from the Cloud

 Carousel Cloud is hosted in Amazon Web Services, which is compliant with many security standards including:

 ISO 9001, ISO 27001, ISO 27017, ISO 27018

 For a complete list of data center controls in place by AWS, including Business Continuity & Disaster Recovery, Physical Access Controls, Monitoring and Logging, and more, please visit https://aws.amazon.com/compliance/data-center/controls/

 Carousel Cloud is hosted within the

 Data in transit is encrypted using HTTPS/SSL and TLS 1.2+ protocols.